What is the Diversity Visa Program?

 Applicants must meet the following eligibility criteria:

-1. They must have been born in an eligible country, OR their spouse must have been born in an eligible country, OR at least one of their parents must have been born in an eligible country, provided that neither of their parents were born or legally resided in an ineligible country at the time the applicant was born; and
+- They must have been born in an eligible country, OR their spouse must have been born in an eligible country, OR at least one of their parents must have been born in an eligible country, provided that neither of their parents was born or legally resided in an ineligible country at the time the applicant was born; and

-1. Excluded from this program are citizens of Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
+- Excluded from this program are citizens of Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, the United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.

 In addition to the eligibility requirements described above, applicants also cannot be inadmissible to enter the United States for any reason.
 Grounds for inadmissibility are too numerous to list here, but may include previous unlawful entries, terrorist activities, commission of certain crimes, or infection with certain transmissible diseases.

-Applicants who are selected for the program will be notified online only, through the “Entrant Status Check,” and they will have to fulfill additional requirements, such as filling out an additional, lengthy online application and paying various fees, prior to being issued an immigrant visa.
+Applicants who are selected for the program will be notified online only through the “Entrant Status Check,” and they will have to fulfill additional requirements, such as completing a lengthy online application and paying various fees, before being issued an immigrant visa.

 Successful applicants who travel to the United States and receive their green cards will be eligible for citizenship after five (5) years, provided that they apply, meet all the other requirements, and pass the citizenship test.

-If you are interested in learning more about diversity visas, please contact Tanner Law Offices at 717-731-8114 to set up a consultation with one of our attorneys.
+If you are interested in learning more about diversity visas, call 717-731-8114 or contact us online to set up a consultation with one of our attorneys.